 Image

-• 91% of priorities drive local government or institutional planning
+Communities’ self-determined priorities inform local government or institutional planning

 Want to go deeper on Legado’s impact?